Back on the rollercoaster of publishing (and life) ups and downs.

-- It was the 1st yahrzeit (anniversary on the Hebrew calendar) of my mother’s death.
+It was the 1st yahrzeit (anniversary on the Hebrew calendar) of my mother’s death.
 I ordinarily sleep for 5-6 hours.
 I slept for 12.
 By the end of a very long day, I was left with not sadness, but rather a feeling of being overwhelmed by the kindness of hundreds of strangers who reached out to me on Twitter.
 I think it was the sheer universality of the experience of loss and grief that struck a nerve.
 Now I just have to get through the Gregorian calendar date, her birthday and Mother’s Day.

 The challenge for me was that a GIF also had to accompany the text.
-Attaching the GIF was more challenging than it should have been, but the BIG challenge was navigating the form in Chinese.
-I thought I was editing and instead was entering.
-The contest was just for fun though and it definitely was fun.
-I also think that the piece I wrote may have potential to be developed further.
+Attaching the GIF was more challenging than it should have been.
+Another challenge was navigating the form in only in Chinese.
+The contest was just for fun though, but I think that the piece I wrote may have potential to be developed further.
 The tremendous effort and generosity of the contest’s creators and the positivity and encouragement from writers to each other, again proves how great the KidLit community can be.